 The restaurant was full of boaters, tourists and locals, and we were told that the wait to eat would be an hour.
 Everything at El Varadera is made from scratch, and the kitchen was backed up with orders for the crowded tables.
 Wanting to eat some of what was coming from the great smelling kitchen, we chose to stay and wait it out.

 We asked if it was possible to sit and have drinks while we waited, and were shown to a table.
 We chatted and waited for our food, enjoying fantastic mojitos, and great music from the band.

 After enjoying some yummy guacamole and ceviche, We ordered a combination platter for the four of us to share.
 A huge tray arrived, full of shrimp, squid, fish, shredded beef and pork.
 Portions of carrots, plantains and rice were included as well, and we happily dug in.
 We were so busy eating, that I forgot to take a photo until we’d already ravaged the tray!

 Everything was delicious, and we stuffed ourselves full.
 We were waited on by several of the staff, and everyone was polite and friendly.
 It was a great evening…Viva Cuba!

-*(Elizabeth and I shared my camera.
+Elizabeth and I shared my camera.
 She didn’t bring hers along, and I was too busy eating and drinking to take many, so we shared the load of taking photos.
 A thank you to her for her help!
 Here are a few more photos.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”